How Can MBA in Finance Help in ACCA Exemptions | Zell

 Benefit of Exemptions

 The primary benefit of exemptions is the significant reduction in the number of exams you need to take, making your journey to ACCA membership faster and more cost-effective.
-It also boosts your confidence, as your previous studies are recognized at a global level.
+It also boosts your confidence, as your previous studies are recognised at a global level.
 With fewer exams to clear, you can enter the workforce or climb the career ladder quicker.

 How to Get Exemptions from ACCA Exams with an MBA